ContainerSSH/containerssh.github.io/docs/blog/2020/12/24/the-agent.md

 Sending in patches to enable all the functionality would be a very long process and chances are that our patches wouldn't be accepted as they add additional functionality that is, admittedly, fringe for most users.
 Therefore, we opted to [build a guest agent](https://github.com/containerssh/agent).

 The ContainerSSH guest agent is a binary containing only minimal functionality and no external dependencies that can easily be added to any container image as a single binary.
-We have already added it to the default `containerssh/containerssh-guest-image` and **we encourage users who built their own image to include the agent as well**.
+We have already added it to the default `containerssh/containerssh-guest-image` and **we encourage users who built their own image to include the agent as well** and keep it updated.
 Please see [github.com/containerssh/agent](https://github.com/containerssh/agent) for details.

 That being said, the guest image is and will be optional.
 It will be a feature that needs to be explicitly enabled in the configuration. **Guest agent support wlll arrive in ContainerSSH 0.4** after the holidays.